gravitational/teleport-plugins/fluentd-forward/README.md

       @type json
       json_parser oj

+      # This time format is used by the plugin.
+This field is required.
       time_type string
-      time_format %Y-%m-%dT%H:%M:%S # This time format is used by Go marshaller.
-It is required to specify this.
+      time_format %Y-%m-%dT%H:%M:%S
     </parse>
 </source>

+# Events sent to test.log will be dumped to STDOUT.
 <match test.log>
   @type stdout
 </match>